Norab99/tamteen/README.md

 # Tamteen

-This repository hosts a script for Tamteen back-end implenetation.
+This repository hosts a script for Tamteen back-end implenetation and GUI swift implementation.

 ## Palm Scanner Classification